SoftButterfly/adricolors/README.rst

     You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Any question about the program in this repository can be asked to contact@softbutterfly.io

 Disclaimer
 ==========

 If you find some resources protected by Copyright in this repository, please let us know to take the coresponding actions.

+Any question about the program in this repository can be asked to info@softbutterfly.space